3 Easy Ways for Google Sheets to Count Cells with Text

 1. Select the cell where you want to display the count.

-2. Type the following formula into the cell: =COUNTA(
+2. Type the formula into the cell: =COUNTA(

 3. Select the range of cells you want to count.
 For example, if you want to count all the cells in column A, you would use A:A as the range.

-Google Sheets counting cells with text is an easy topic to tackle once you know what you’re doing.
-In this case, you can use count functions like the COUNTA function if you want to count cells with any text and the COUNTIF Google Sheets formula to count cells with specific text.
+Google Sheets counting cells with text is easy once you know what you’re doing.
+In this case, you can use the COUNTA function to count cells with any text or the COUNTIF formula to count cells with specific text.

-Hopefully, you were able to follow this guide on how to count cells with text in Google Sheets and we’ve answered the question, “Can Google Sheets count cells with text”.
+I hope you found this Google Sheets count cells with text guide helpful.
 If you still need help, please check out our comprehensive Google Sheets and Forms course.

 Related: